drahmel/jact/README.md

 I decided to create a simple and ultra-compact library that could give me some of the things I love about React within an easily deployable jQuery-compatible package.

+Note that this started as a complete integration with jQuery, but I soon realized that it could be used without jQuery (and with any framework -- even React) where a state-based structure is desired.

 # Project Objectives

-* Create state like React
+* Create interactive "state" like React

 # What it won't do